 Associate in Arts An option within Liberal Arts and Sciences

-Music students at County College of Morris (CCM) have found careers in the music business, music education and music therapy.
+Music students at County College of Morris (CCM) pursue careers in the music business, music education and music therapy.
 According to workforce statistics, music majors can also find career opportunities in music publishing and with professional music ensembles.

 Students in the CCM Music program meet a wide range of educational goals and are provided adequate preparation for further study in specialized music fields.
 Students of any musical background are welcomed into this program and provided equal opportunity to excel.
 Students are given a comprehensive music foundation including paths in music literacy, theory, aural comprehension and performance.
 Likewise, they are provided a comprehensive appreciation of all liberal arts.
 A liberal arts education gives them an understanding of aesthetics and human expression that is valuable to many employers.

 Students enrolled in this program will study in the newly constructed Music Technology Center, which contains more than a dozen practice rooms.
 The music faculty perform nationally and internationally.
 More than half of the faculty have their Ph.D. in Music.

 Students in the program have also transferred to:

 - The Hartt School of Music

 - New Jersey City University